CSCfi/Kielipankki-korp-frontend-plugins/doc/frontend_devel.md

 __startLang__ - The default in the language dropdown for parallel Korp, for example: `"swe"`

+__isKorpLabsURL__ - A function which returns `true` if Korp should run as Korp Labs, based on `window.location` passed as the argument.
+If the function is not defined, Korp runs as Korp Labs if the second component of `window.location.pathname` is `"korplabb"`.
+Korp Labs can be used to test upcoming changes to Korp and it may have a different mode selection than the production Korp.

 # Developing the Korp Frontend

 Here is where we present details on how to install development dependencies for the Korp frontend and how to build and distribute the frontend code.